 1160 "Break off, no more of this.
 Anyone at the door could see and tell them.
 Drift back in, but separately at intervals after me.

-when the time comes, those gentlemen, to a man, will be dead against giving me bow or quiver.
+Now listen to your orders: when the time comes, those gentlemen, to a man, will be dead against giving me bow or quiver.

-Defy them.
+- Defy them.
 Eumaeus, bring the bow and put it in my hands there at the door.
 Tell the women to lock their own door tight.

-Tell them if someone hears the shock of arms or groans of men, in hall or court, not one must show her face, but keep still at her weaving.
+Tell them if someone hears the shock of arms - 1170 or groans of men, in hall or court, not one must show her face, but keep still at her weaving.
 Philoeteus, run to the outer gate and lock it.
+Throw the crossbar and lash it."...